megaport/terraform-provider-megaport/docs/resources/mcr.md

 page_title: "megaport_mcr Resource - terraform-provider-megaport"
 subcategory: ""
 description: |-
   Megaport Cloud Router (MCR) Resource for the Megaport Terraform Provider.
 This can be used to create, modify, and delete Megaport MCRs.
+The MCR is a managed virtual router service that establishes Layer 3 connectivity on the worldwide Megaport software-defined network (SDN).
+MCR instances are preconfigured in data centers in key global routing zones.
+An MCR enables data transfer between multi-cloud or hybrid cloud networks, network service providers, and cloud service providers.
 ---

 # megaport_mcr (Resource)

 Megaport Cloud Router (MCR) Resource for the Megaport Terraform Provider.
 This can be used to create, modify, and delete Megaport MCRs.
+The MCR is a managed virtual router service that establishes Layer 3 connectivity on the worldwide Megaport software-defined network (SDN).
+MCR instances are preconfigured in data centers in key global routing zones.
+An MCR enables data transfer between multi-cloud or hybrid cloud networks, network service providers, and cloud service providers.

 ## Example Usage